adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild2/grandchild2.md

 ---
 layout: default
-title: How to open a memoQ translation memory file in Trados
+title: How to import a memoQ translation memory file into Trados
 parent: memoQ files in Trados
 grand_parent: User guide
 nav_order: 3
 ---

-# How to open a memoQ translation memory file (.tmx) in Trados Studio
+# How to import a memoQ translation memory file (.tmx) into Trados Studio

-Performs these steps to open a memoQ translation memory file (.tmx) in Trados Studio:
+Performs these steps to import a memoQ translation memory file (.tmx) into Trados Studio:

 1. Open a project in Trados Studio 2021.
 2. Go to the *Translation Memories* section.